KhamariThompson/100Rebuild/README.md

 1. Create a new Firebase project at [Firebase Console](https://console.firebase.google.com/)
 2. Add an iOS app to your Firebase project
 3. Download `GoogleService-Info.plist`
-4. Place `GoogleService-Info.plist` in the `SupportingFiles` directory
+4. Place `GoogleService-Info.plist` in the `100DaysRebuild` directory
 5. Enable Authentication and Firestore in Firebase Console

 ### 4. RevenueCat Setup